My Brother died last Monday morning after a brief ugly fight with Cancer.

-How is my God, who stopped the world so that I could go to church again!
+How’s my God stop the world just so that I can ‘attend’ church again!

 When he was diagnosed with Stage 4 Cancer a couple of months ago, he told me he is not scared of death.
 He said he knows where his soul is going.
 He let me know he is happy with the legacy he is leaving.
 His purpose on earth was fulfilled through his exemplary life of love, compassion and caring for everyone fortunate enough to know him.